franciskershaw/festiviews/README.md

 #### Consistent across all pages

-* A fixed navigation bar appears on every page with the logo on the far left, a search bar in the middle (which directs to the 'browse' page) and links to the other pages on the right: Browse all, Sign in, FAQ.
+* A fixed navigation bar appears on every page with the logo on the far left, a search bar in the middle (which directs to the 'browse' page, filtering results to only include what was searched for) and links to the other pages on the right: Browse all, Sign in, FAQ.
 The link to sign in changes to 'Sign out' if the user is logged in, and an extra link to the 'favourites' page appears.

 * On smaller screen sizes, the navigation bar collapses and is replaced by a standard burger icon, and the name of the site (FestiViews) is hidden, leaving the logo as the main means of returning to the home page.